An Online Communication Studies Bachelor's Degree Completion Program

 - Your chosen minor (see below); and

-- A UNC Bachelor of Arts degree (including the Liberal Arts Core).
+- A UNC Bachelor of Arts degree.

 With our innovative course scheduling, you can earn 12 credits of Communication Studies coursework per term while only taking two courses at a time (you can take more or less credits each term if you choose).